Gear Reviews

 Honestly, I loved it.
 I made this jump because I was on a week long self-supported backpacking trip in a Chilean wilderness area, and I was ultra concerned about weight, without having a ton of money to spare.
 The Enlightened Equipment Revelation I got was $300 for a 10 degree (Fahrenheit) quilt, and I feel confident I will get many more trips of use from it.
 A 10 degree sleeping bag might be limited in late spring/summer/early fall, but the quilt is so easy to regulate sleeping temperatures that I think it will be fine.

-It was incredibly light weight and stuffed down in a Sea To Summit compression bag to the size of a large grapefruit, but lofted up very nicely and quickly on opening.
+It was incredibly lightweight and stuffed down in a Sea To Summit compression bag to the size of a large grapefruit, but lofted up very nicely and quickly on opening.

 I was a huge fan of the feeling of using a quilt.
 I would never choose to sleep in a sleeping bag if I didn’t have to, so the whole concept appealed to me.
 As you can see in the photo, I set up the straps so that after slipping in at night (so easy, like a normal bed) I just clipped in the top right corner and felt incredibly cosy.

 Warmth wise, I learned quickly to sleep with a hat.
 Enlightened Equipment does sell a down hood for colder temperatures, but that was overkill here.
-The nights were frosty, but aside from a chilly nose I had no issues with temperature at all.
+The nights were frosty, but aside from a chilly nose, I had no issues with temperature at all.

 In all – I’m a huge fan, and won’t be going back to sleeping bags unless I start doing real winter expeditions.